 Women are behind just 15 per cent of all start-ups in Germany, according to the “Deutsche Startup Monitor 2018”, which analysed 1,550 start-ups and found a rise in the number of female entrepreneurs over the period 2013 to 2018.
-This figure is far too low, according to Jasmina Crcic and her colleagues at the Career Center of the University of Hamburg, and has prompted the first “BarCamp-FrauenGründen” (BarCamp-BusinessWomen) on September 25, 2019.
+This figure is far too low, according to Jasmina Crcic and her colleagues at the Career Centre of the University of Hamburg, and has prompted the first “BarCamp-FrauenGründen” (BarCamp-BusinessWomen) on September 25, 2019.

 Open to all potential women entrepreneuers

-The Career Center is charting a new course with the BarCamp format.
+The Career Centre is charting a new course with the BarCamp format.
 “We deliberately opted for the freer form rather than a classical conference,” Crcic, 33, said.
 The format allows the delegates to shape the content and proceedings themselves.
 “This provides an inspirational framework for women who want to engage with the theme of setting up a company.”
 There are no lectures here, rather space is created for stimulus and for outlandish ideas.
-The Career Center team ensures the necessary good humour and relaxed atmosphere.
+The Career Centre team ensures the necessary good humour and relaxed atmosphere.